slackapi/java-slack-sdk/docs/guides/app-distribution.md

 ### Slack Config for Distributing Your Slack App

 Here is the list of the necessary configurations for distributing apps built with Bolt.
-If you prefer using other env variable names or other solutions to load this information, implement your own way to load **SlackConfig** instead.
+If you prefer using other env variable names or other solutions to load this information, implement your own way to load **AppConfig** instead.

 |Env Variable Name|Description (Where to find the value)|
 |-|-|